gataca-io/gataca.io/content/mdpages/privacy-policy.md

 Effective date: February 05, 2019

-Gataca, Inc. ("us", "we", or "our") operates the www.gatacaid.com website and the Gataca mobile application (hereinafter referred to as the "Service").
+Gataca, Inc. and its subsidiary Gataca España S.L. ("Gataca","us", "we", or "our") operate the www.gataca.io website and the Gataca mobile application (hereinafter referred to as the "Service").

 This page informs you of our policies regarding the collection, use and disclosure of personal data when you use our Service and the choices you have associated with that data.